JanHerca/urantiapedia/output/wikijs/article/Gard_Jameson/The_Value_of_Study_Groups.md

 Groups have a rational, technical culture to get their job done, a traditional etiquette to enforce respect for each person, and an archaic emotional character as well.

 If a group has only two roles, leader and follower, and two are leaders and there are ninety-eight followers, then the group is call 2% organized.
 A fully organized group has specific roles for each member.
 Increasing role differentiation promotes efficiency-the capacity to do work.
-If an efficient organization is neither undermanned not over manned, it cooperates more effectively--it actually gets the work done
+If an efficient organization is neither undermanned not over manned, it cooperates more effectively—it actually gets the work done

 Groups oppose irregularity, ethical or otherwise.